Local SEO

 On-page SEO is where you make changes to the content of a page to help it rank higher on organic search results.

 BrightLocal’s study shows that 34% of SEOs think on-page signals are the most important factor for regular organic search.
-And 16% believe they’re the most important factor for map pack rankings.
+And 16% believe it’s the most important factor for map pack rankings.

 On-page signals are also growing in their perceived importance for local SEO.
 You can see this from the results of BrightLocal’s previous surveys.